 Sarah Myers is the Executive Director of the Colorado Lawyer Assistance Program.
 She earned her B.A. at the University of Richmond, M.A. at Naropa University, and J.D. at the University of Denver.
 She is a Colorado licensed attorney, licensed marriage and family therapist, and licensed addiction counselor.
 Ms. Myers is also a licensed post-graduate level teacher and certified trauma and abuse psychotherapist.
 She has over 20 years of experience specializing in stress management, psychoneuroimmunology, compassion fatigue, professional burnout, and behavioral health issues for legal professionals as a program director, therapist, clinical supervisor, educator, and author.

-Amy Kingery is the Education & Outreach Manager for the Colorado Lawyer Assistance Program.
+Amy Kingery is the Assistant Director and judicial/presentation programming liaison for the Colorado Lawyer Assistance Program.
 She received her BA from the University of Hawai’i-Hilo and her MSW and MBA from Newman University.
 Ms. Kingery is a Colorado licensed clinical social worker and licensed addiction counselor.
 She is a Colorado native with over 15 years of experience serving individuals, families and professionals working within the intersections of the courts, child welfare, behavioral health and trauma.

-Carrie Bowers is the Program Manager for the Colorado Lawyers Assistance Program.
+Carrie Bowers is the Program Manager and bar applicant liaison for the Colorado Lawyers Assistance Program.
 Ms. Bowers is currently pursuing a Master’s degree in Counseling for Clinical Mental Health and is a Certified Addiction Specialist (CAS).
 She has 10 years experience as a paralegal and legal office administrator in boutique firms specializing in criminal defense, civil rights matters, and consumer bankruptcy.

-Anita Caronna is the Clinical Case Coordinator for the Colorado Lawyers Assistance Program.
+Anita Caronna is the Clinical Coordinator and lawyer/law student stress liaison for the Colorado Lawyers Assistance Program.
 Ms. Caronna earned her B.A. at Fordham University, M.A. in Psychology at the Phillips Graduate Institute, and M.S.Ed in Special Education at Adelphi University.
 She is a Colorado licensed professional counselor with specializations in crisis intervention, substance abuse and stress management.
 She has over 15 years of experience as a counselor, educator, and public speaker.
 In addition, Ms. Caronna has 10 years of experience as a legal assistant in large and medium-sized law and financial firms with a post-graduate certificate in paralegal studies.